ohler55/wabur/examples/sample/README.md

 > curl -w "\n" -T article-1.json http://localhost:6363/Article
 ```

-A response similar to the following should appear.
+A response similar to the following should appear in the curl terminal where
+the curl command was invoked.

 ```json
 {"rid":"20170814212950.147723000","api":2,"body":{"ref":11,"code":0}}